ENGLISH 110 - FIRST-YEAR WRITING

 ARAK Award

-Mr. Sydney F. Arak and Ms. Ruth Toor, University of Delaware alumni, have funded celebrate student writing.
+Mr. Sydney F. Arak and Ms. Ruth Toor, University of Delaware alumni, have provided funding to celebrate student writing.
 They established an award in honor of their parents, John and Frieda Arak.

-More than 4,000 students enroll in English 110, our required first-year writing course each year.
-Students with outstanding essays are encouraged to submit their papers for consideration for the Arak Award.
-A committee of ENGL 110 instructors reads the nominees' work and selects the winners.
-Students who receive the Arak Award have their essays published online in the Arak Journal, an annual anthology of student writing from the past year's ENGL 110 class.
+Each year, more than 4,000 students enroll in English 110, our required first-year writing course.
+Students with source-based non-fiction projects, such as a research essay and/or a multimodal composition (any text that uses two or more modes such as text, images, video, and audio) assignments are encouraged to submit their texts for consideration for the Arak Award.
+A committee of ENGL 110 instructors reads the work of nominees and selects the winners.
+Students who receive the Arak Award have their texts published online in the Arak Journal, an annual anthology of student writing from the past year ENGL 110 class.
 Winners also receive a monetary prize.

-Encouraging the writing skills of a diverse college student body is vitally important.
+Encouraging the diverse composition skills by the UD student body is vitally important.
 The Department of English is deeply grateful for the Arak family's ongoing support of our work in doing so.

 Eligibility: